puppetlabs/leatherman/README.md

 libraries.
 Both methods of using Leatherman allow you to control which components are built and used.

-Library install locations can be controlled using the LIB_SUFFIX variable, which results in installing libraries to `lib${LIB_SUFFIX}`.
+Library install locations can be controlled using the `CMAKE_INSTALL_LIBDIR` variable, which results in installing libraries to `CMAKE_INSTALL_LIBDIR`.
+It will default to a platform-specific directory if its value is not provided (e.g. on Fedora 26, this value is lib64).

 ### Dependencies